Saudi Arabia approves 2023 budget, surplus seen shrinking - Saudi media | Headlines

 - Saudi Arabia

+After oil prices collapsed in the aftermath of the pandemic, Saudi Arabia pledged fiscal restraint, though this year it has boosted spending to cushion inflation for some of its citizens.
+The government is also directing massive state spending off-balance sheet, mostly through the kingdom's sovereign wealth fund, the PIF, which is driving its ambitious "Vision 2030" programme to wean the economy off oil.

 Total spending is seen at 1.114 trillion riyals in 2023, slightly lower than 1.132 trillion riyals this year.
-GDP growth is forecast to slow to 3.1% in 2023 from 8.5% this year, an upwards revision of half a percentage point from a preliminary budget forecast.
-Public debt is forecast to fall 3.5% to 951 billion riyals next year, Al Arabiya said.
+GDP growth is forecast to slow to 3.1% in 2023 from 8.5% this year, up half a percentage point from the pre-budget forecast.
+Public debt is seen to fall 3.5% to 951 billion riyals next year, Al Arabiya TV reported.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)